AngelineA12/MVTamperBench/README.md

 ## Overview

 **MVTamperBench** is a robust benchmark designed to evaluate Vision-Language Models (VLMs) against adversarial video tampering effects.
-It leverages the diverse and well-structured MVBench dataset, systematically augmented with five distinct tampering techniques:
+It leverages the diverse and well-structured MVBench dataset, systematically augmented with four distinct tampering techniques:

-1. **Frame Dropping**: Removes a 1-second segment, creating temporal discontinuity.
-2. **Masking**: Overlays a black rectangle on a 1-second segment, simulating visual data loss.
+1. **Masking**: Overlays a black rectangle on a 1-second segment, simulating visual data loss.
-3. **Repetition**: Repeats a 1-second segment, introducing temporal redundancy.
+2. **Repetition**: Repeats a 1-second segment, introducing temporal redundancy.
-4. **Rotation**: Rotates a 1-second segment by 180 degrees, introducing spatial distortion.
+3. **Rotation**: Rotates a 1-second segment by 180 degrees, introducing spatial distortion.
-5. **Substitution**: Replaces a 1-second segment with a random clip from another video, disrupting the temporal and contextual flow.
+4. **Substitution**: Replaces a 1-second segment with a random clip from another video, disrupting the temporal and contextual flow.

-The tampering effects are applied to the middle of each video to ensure consistent evaluation across models.
+The tampering effects are applied to the start of each video to ensure consistent evaluation across models.

 ---